 Horizon Nuclear Power is owned by Hitachi Ltd of Japan.
 Horizon was founded as a 50/50 joint venture between E.ON UK and RWE npower, and acquired land and agreed connections for Wylfa, Anglesey, and Oldbury, Gloucestershire, with plans to build around 3GWe of new capacity at each site.

-Hitachi acquired Horizon in November 2012, and plans to build two or three of its own 1300MWe advanced boiling water reactor (ABWR) plants at each site, beginning with two at Wylfa.
-The ABWR is still going through the generic design assessment (GDA) process, but Horizon says it expects the first unit to be generating by the mid-2020s.
+Hitachi acquired Horizon in November 2012, and plans to build two of its own 1300MWe advanced boiling water reactor (ABWR) plants at each site, beginning with two at Wylfa.
+The ABWR completed the generic design assessment (GDA) process in December 2017.
+Horizon says it expects the first unit to be generating by the mid-2020s.